electroglyph/quant_clone/README.md

 ## quant_clone

-This is a simple little script to help you generate a llama-quantize command which will allow you to quantize your own GGUF the same way your target GGUF has been quantized.
+This is a simple little script to help you generate a llama-quantize (from llama.cpp) command which will allow you to quantize your own GGUF the same way your target GGUF has been quantized.

 ## Installation